nsip/sif3-training-java/SIF3Training/README.md

 This version changes the exercises for NA to use the SIF xPress 3.3 Data Model.
 It also added service path exercises.

+## Version from March 21, 2017: Updated Infrastructure to 3.2.1
+Updated all libraries and sample files to infrastructure 3.2.1.
+Also updated AU exercises to SIF AU 3.4.1.

 # Download Instructions

 How to download this project: